jonathanlurie/thepostio-content/articles/sci-dev-tools-and-habits/index.md

 # What kind of situation are we talking about?
 In the [previous article](/jonathanlurie/scientific-developer), I have described roughly what it means to be working as a scientific developer, it was more about the *human aspect* and the soft skills, without getting too technical.
 Now is the time to get a bit deeper (but still, don't expect any code in this article!).
+Then, this article can be used as cheat sheet (mainly for all the links) or just as introductory material for a developer who would like to get into scientific software.

 The example I am going to use is one of the projects I am currently working on: a brain atlas.
-One may think *"oh, just a few brain mesh displayed WebGL and you're good to go!"*, and yes, that a part of it, but it's only the tip of the iceberg.
+One may think *"oh, just a few brain meshes displayed with WebGL and you're good to go!"*, and yes, that's a part of it, but it's only the tip of the iceberg.

 # First, a bit of context
 In the lab I'm working, there are many scientists and researchers.
 Counting all the staff, plus phd students, the postdocs, the interns, the visiting researchers... it's about 70 maybe.
 In addition, there are also many developers, with different expertise to sustain the different need the scientists may have (super-computing, machine learning, visualization, database, IT, etc.).
 Most of the time, we are grouped in small teams of 6 to 12 by topics of expertise, and those teams are generally full-dev or full-scientists with only rare exceptions.
 This means that scientists and developers are working together because there are collaborations between teams.